With demand for mail-in ballots rising, here's how to request, vote absentee in 2020 - Salisbury Post

 - Complete the request: The request form asks for information that includes the person’s first middle and last name; date of birth; driver’s license number, ID number or last four digits of their social security number; current residential address; address where the ballot should be sent; voter signature and near relative or legal guardian signature (if applicable).
 A near relative or legal guardian can request a ballot on behalf of a voter.
 This year, a request form can be emailed, faxed, hand-delivered or mailed via the U.S. Postal Service or other delivery service to the Rowan County Board of Elections, 1935 Jake Alexander Boulevard West, Suite D10, Salisbury, NC 28147.

 - Receive and complete the ballot: Starting Sept.
 4, the Rowan County Board of Elections will send out ballots.
 Staff aim to have requests processed within 24 hours of receipt.
 All ballots received so far have been processed, McCubbins said during a Board of Elections meeting last week.
 For the 2020 election only, only one witness signature is required on the return envelope rather than the two in prior elections.
 In the presence of one witness, the voter should mark the ballot.
 The N.C.
 Board of Elections says a witness should not observe so closely that he or she is able to see what the voter marked.
 Alternatively, if the voter is not able to mark the ballot, it should be marked in accordance with the voter’s instructions.
-Certain people, including candidates for political office, nursing home or hospital employees or someone who holds a political office.
+Certain people, including candidates for political office, nursing home or hospital employees or someone who holds a political office are prohibited from being a witness.
 A full list of prohibited witnesses is available at: ncsbe.gov/Voting-Options/Absentee-Voting.
 A notary public is allowed to be a witness, but he or she cannot charge a fee for doing so.
 After observing the voter marking the ballot, the witness must complete and sign the envelope in the designated place.

 - Send in the completed ballot: Once the ballot is marked and witnessed, the voter or person assisting the voter must seal the ballot in the container-return envelope and complete the outside of the envelope.
 The voted ballot must be returned to the county board of elections no later than 5 p.m. on Election Day, with ballots received afterward only considered timely if they are received by mail no later than 5 p.m. on Nov.
 6. A voter or near relative may return it to the Rowan County Board of Elections in person as well as by mail.
 The Rowan County Board of Elections recommends voters ensure their envelope is postmarked if it’s sent close to the deadline.
 Ballots cannot be returned to the person’s precinct polling place.